-Though C3 is in its first year, Bryn Mawr College's student population already includes many women who have transferred from community colleges.
+Though C3 is a relatively new program, Bryn Mawr College's student population already includes many women who have transferred from community colleges.

 Pam Lavin '14, transferred from Delaware County Community College: